awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/fargate_service.md

 weight: 2
 ---

-###  Create ECS Fargate Services
+Create ECS Fargate Services
+---

 In this section, we will create a ECS service to deploy tasks on FARGATE and FARGATE_SPOT capacity providers using a custom strategy.
 We will use a assign a weight of 1 to FARGATE_SPOT and 3 to FARGATE.
 In this case. for every task on FARGATE_SPOT, 3 tasks will be placed on FARGATE.

-We will be creating the ECS services and tasks in the new VPC we created using the CFN stack  in the Module-1.
+We will be creating the ECS services and tasks in the new VPC we created earlier using the CFN stack.

 Please note that at the beginning of the workshop we loaded Cloudformation Outputs to Environment variables to make running the workshop easier; you'll be able to see the outputs on the Cloudformation console.